Merkel Cell Carcinoma: Staging and Treatment

 How is MCC treated?

 Treatment for MCC depends on things like your cancer stage, age, overall health, and testing results.
-Your treatment may include some or all of the following:
+Your treatment may include:

 Surgery

 Surgery is the main treatment for MCC.
 It can be done to diagnose MCC and to see if it has spread.
-Often, a skin biopsy is done before your provider thinks you have MCC.
+A skin biopsy is often done before your provider thinks you have MCC.
 A small part of the lesion is removed and tested to see what kind of cells it is made of.
-A sentinel lymph node biopsy will likely be done to help determine the stage of your cancer.
-Once your diagnosis is confirmed, surgery to remove the cancer will be done, often a wide local excision that removes the cancer and some extra tissue around the cancer.
+A sentinel lymph node biopsy will likely be done to help figure out the stage of your cancer.
+Once your diagnosis is confirmed, you will have surgery to remove the cancer and likely some extra tissue around the cancer.

-If cancer is found in your lymph nodes, a lymph node dissection will be done, which removes other nearby lymph nodes.
-In some cases, a MOHS procedure is done to remove the lesion.
+If cancer is found in your lymph nodes, a lymph node dissection will be done to remove other nearby lymph nodes.
+In some cases, a Mohs procedure is done to remove the lesion.
+During a Mohs procedure, thin layers of skin including the tumor are removed, frozen, and looked at under a microscope.
+This is repeated until the layer of skin removed shows no cancer.
 The amount of tissue that needs to be removed may be large, and you might not have enough healthy tissue to heal.
-In these cases, you may need skin grafts and reconstructive surgery.
+If this is the case, you may need skin grafts and reconstructive surgery.
 Your surgeon will talk to you about your options for surgery.

 Chemotherapy

 Chemotherapy is the use of anti-cancer medicines that go through your whole body.
-It is most likely helpful for MCC that has spread to other parts of the body.
 MCC is rare so it is hard to know which medications work best.
-The most common chemotherapies used for MCC that has spread are cisplatin, carboplatin, etoposide, and topotecan.
-Your medical oncologist will talk to you about which chemotherapy regimen is best for you.
+Chemotherapy is most likely helpful for MCC that has spread to other parts of the body.
+The most common chemotherapies used for MCC are cisplatin, carboplatin, etoposide, and topotecan.
+Your care team will talk to you about which chemotherapy regimen is best for you.

 Radiation

-You may need radiation therapy.
-Radiation therapy uses high-energy x-rays to kill cancer cells and it tends to work well for MCC, although there is question about when during treatment it's best to receive radiation.
-Times when radiation can be used are:
+Radiation therapy is the use of high-energy x-rays to kill cancer cells.
+Radiation therapy tends to work well for MCC, but there is question about when it's best to get radiation.
+Radiation can be used:

-• To treat the area after surgery to kill any leftover cancer cells.
+• After surgery to kill any leftover cancer cells.

 • To treat the cancer if surgery is not an option.